rameshkr1994/Data-Science-Cookbook/Machine-Learning/Interpretable-Machine-Learning.md

 Some methods can be used to explain both aspects of global model behavior and individual predictions:

-- Individual Conditional Expectacion
+- Individual Conditional Expectation
 - Influential Instances

 The book focuses on machine learning models for tabular data (also called relational or structured data) and less on computer vision and natural language processing tasks.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxOTAyNDE3Myw5MTI0ODkxMSw4MzA4MD
+eyJoaXN0b3J5IjpbMjU0MzE3MTYsOTEyNDg5MTEsODMwODAxMT
-ExODMsLTE3MzM4MDYyNDVdfQ==
+gzLC0xNzMzODA2MjQ1XX0=
 -->